kshvedov/PA4_CS355_PostScriptInterpreter/README.md

 Project 4 from CS 355 PostScript interpreter made using Python 3

 This whole project was split between different assignments.
-The whole idea behind it was to learn python by creating an interpreter for PostScript, which in turn taught me how PostScript works.
+The whole idea behind it was to learn Python by creating an interpreter for PostScript, which in turn taught me how PostScript works.

 Part 1 was mostly just the most important functions that a PostScript interpreter may